Undoubtedly, how you prioritise a search strategy is one of the critical elements to success.

 This can be handy for sites that are large and nicely organised with a structured URL.

-And finally, again for your URL data source, you can also create a calculated field that groups your site however you want.
+And finally, again, for your URL data source, you can create a calculated field that groups your site however you want.

-This can be useful for sites that have common URL patterns to denote the section of the site but they aren't organised by directory.
+This can be useful for sites with common URL patterns to denote the section of the site, but they aren't organised by directory.

 For example, sometimes you'll come across a site where a specific number in the URL means it's a category. ?♂️